Perfectly golden Vegan Crab Cakes! Tender, moist, full of "meaty, flaky crab-like" texture and packed with lots of deliciously spiced flavour-givers!

 A Virtual Vegan says

-This recipe would be a good one for you to try again as it's got lots of other powerful flavours going on.
+This recipe might be a good one for you to try again as it's got lots of other powerful flavours going on.
 My husband is pretty sensitive to funny tastes and had never tried hearts of palm.
 He loved these crab cakes.
 Hope that helps!

-Greg says
+Sue says

 Great idea and the flavors that you are combining here are so good - they taste wonderful and we really enjoyed them!